grasshopper7/cuke-wrap-scenariooutline/README.md

 This uses the concept of splitting ScenarioOutline tables into separate Example sections to surround with a setup and teardown method.

-Let's try an model a atheletics relay race (4X100m) into a Cucumber scenario.
+Let's try to model an atheletics relay race (4X100m) into a Cucumber scenario.
 A simple approach would be to repeat steps for each runner, leading to a long scenario with repeation.
-So how about using a scenariooutline and extracting the common variables, like serial number of runner and from to end distance marker for each runner.
+So how about using a scenariooutline and extracting the common variables, like number of runner and from to end distance marker for each runner.
 Possibly something similar to below.

 Scenario Outline:
     Given <runner> runner <state> baton in hand